codeaway23/all-things-linux/notes/arch-install/README.md

-this script will install the linux kernel and all the basic packages needed for a functional arch system. it will also set locale, set a root password and create a user in the wheel group called admin. it will also set all the /etc/sudoers rules as mentioned in the template in user-mgmt.
+this script will install the linux kernel and all the basic packages needed for a functional arch system. it will also set locale, set a root password and create a user in the wheel group called admin. i have currently given up on user management. but it will give your wheel user sudo access.

 following that, run the following command.
 ```bash